pfultz2/Tick/README.md

 Type matching
 -------------

-When a type is matched, it can either be convertible to the type given, or the evaluate placeholder expression must be true.
+When a type is matched, it can either be convertible to the type given, or the evaluated placeholder expression must be true.
 Placeholder expressions can be given so the type can be matched against other traits.

 returns
 -------

-The `returns` can check if the result of the expressions matches the type.
+The `returns` query can check if the result of the expressions matches the type.
 For example,
 ```cpp
 TICK_TRAIT(is_incrementable)
 {